 |Sent||Until manually deleted|

-Office 365 accounts are not backed up.
-However, you can recover an item up to 14 days from when it is emptied from your Deleted Items folder.
-Stanford has no additional way to recover deleted items.
+Note: Office 365 accounts are not backed up.
+However, you can recover message up to 14 days from when it is emptied from your Deleted Items folder.
+See Recover Deleted Email for more information.

 Retention policies for personal folders